 Mexico received a little more than $18 million in compensation from the United States as part of the treaty.

-The underlying issue of how adding new states and territories would alter the balance between free and slave states was critical.
+The underlying issue was how adding new states and territories would alter the balance between free and slave states was critical.

-The Missouri Compromise of 1850 attempted to appease Southern concerns about the shifting balances, but the die was cast as the nation headed toward the Civil War in 1861.
+The Missouri Compromise of 1850 attempted to appease Southern concerns about the shifting balances between free and slave states caused by the addition of so much territory, but the die was cast as the nation headed toward the Civil War in 1861.

-On the battlefield, Robert E. Lee, Ulysses S. Grant, and Stonewall Jackson were among the dozens of commanders who would later emerge in the Civil War.
+On the battlefield, Robert E. Lee, Ulysses S. Grant, and Stonewall Jackson were among the dozens of commanders in the war against Mexico who would later gain prominence in the American Civil War.